Lois Lane

 Superboy-Prime

 to a "paradise dimension."
-The Lois of Earth-Two later died in
+The Lois of Earth-Two dies from old age in

 Infinite Crisis #6 (May 2006).

 The Silver Age Lois Lane of Earth-One was erased from existence during the creation of New Earth in 1986.
-Her final tale appears in the "Whatever Happened to the Man of Tomorrow" written by Alan Moore.
+Her final tale appears in "Whatever Happened to the Man of Tomorrow," written by Alan Moore.
 The two-part "imaginary story" begins in Superman #423 and concludes in Action Comics #583.
-The story is narrated by Lois in 1997, ten years after Superman had been presumed dead.
+The events are narrated by Lois in 1997, ten years after Superman had been presumed dead.
 Lois lives with her husband Jordan Elliot and their son Jonathan.
 Jordan, named after Jor-El, is revealed to be a depowered Clark.

 The Post-Crisis Lois first appeared in The Man of Steel #2 (October